- Optimizely Full Stack (Legacy)

 You build and use an adaptive audience the same way you would build any Optimizely Web Experimentation audience: via the audience builder.

-But before you build an adaptive audience, you will first have to set up tags.
-The tags should capture the main idea of this page’s content, such as a title or description.
+Before you build an adaptive audience, you have to set up tags to capture the main idea of the page’s content, such as a title or description.
 Optimizely Web Experimentation creates an interest score by matching keywords to each tag.
 This interest score is based on the pages a visitor has viewed on the site, such as articles or product pages.
 As a visitor browses content on these tracking pages, Optimizely Web Experimentation evaluates how strong that visitor’s interest is in the topics you specified when creating the audience, and any visitor whose interest meets or exceeds the level you specify is included in the audience.

 Set up tags